 Button or Link Description View Patch Appears when an alert indicates that a new patch is available.
-Click the button to go to the Administration &gt; Patch Management page where you can view a list of available patches and access the patch management facility.
+Click the button to go to the Administration > Patch Management page where you can view a list of available patches and access the patch management facility.
 Restart Appliance Causes this appliance to be rebooted.
 All modules are stopped.
 Modules are then restarted.
 Modules that are flagged as Disabled are not restarted.
 Shutdown Appliance Causes this appliance and all software modules to be shut down in an orderly fashion.
-Restart Module (Websense Content Gateway) Causes the Websense Content Gateway module on this appliance (all of its services) to be stopped and then restarted.
+Restart Module Causes a module on this appliance (all of its services) to be stopped and then restarted.
 Launch (Content Gateway Manager) Launches Content Gateway Manager.
-See Management consoles.
-Stop Services Start Services (Websense Content Gateway) Causes all proxy services and content analysis on this appliance to be stopped.
+See Management consoles, page 3.
+Stop Services Start Services Causes all services for a module on this appliance to be stopped.
 Or, if services are stopped, Start Services causes all services to be started.
-Restart Module (Websense Web Security) Causes the Websense Web Security module on this appliance (all services in use) to be stopped and then restarted.
 Launch (TRITON - Web Security) Launches TRITON - Web Security.
-See Management consoles.
-Stop Services Start Services (Websense Web Security) Causes all Websense Web Security services running on this appliance to be stopped.
-[If this appliance is not designated to be the full policy source for your network, some services may not be in use.]
-Or, if services are stopped, Start Services causes all services to be started.
+See Management consoles, page 3.
 Restart Module (Network Agent) Causes the Network Agent service on this appliance to be stopped and then restarted.

-Disable Module (Network Agent) Sets a flag to indicate that the Network Agent software on this appliance should be shut down and not restarted the next time the appliance is restarted (rebooted).
+Button or Link Description Disable Module (Network Agent) Sets a flag to indicate that the Network Agent software on this appliance should be shut down and not restarted the next time the appliance is restarted (rebooted).
 When you click this button, you are prompted to restart the appliance to reallocate the resources (CPU and memory) previously allocated to Network Agent.
 You can restart later if you wish.
 Once Network Agent has been successfully disabled, the button on this page changes to Enable Module.
 Stop Services Start Services (Network Agent) Causes the Network Agent service on this appliance to be stopped.
 Or, if services are stopped, Start Services causes all services to be started.